- Learn more about:

-Why doesn’t the Atlas list all the common names for a species?
+Why doesn’t the ALA list all the common names for a species?

 Common names for a species tend to be local or regional, eg the plant Echium plantagineum L. has an extensive range across southern Australia and is known in various places as ‘Patterson’s Curse’, ‘Salvation Jane’, ‘Southern Bluebell’, ‘Riverina Bluebell’, ‘blue weed’, ‘Purple Viper’s Bugloss’, and ‘purple bugloss’.
 Where a common name is known we include it in the Atlas.

-If you know a common name that is not in the Atlas, please tell us.
+If you know a common name that is not in the ALA, please contact us.

-How does the Atlas resolve species names, noting that they change over time?
+How does the ALA resolve species names, noting that they change over time?

-The Atlas periodically retrieves the latest information provided by the National Species Lists and uses the taxonomic information to organise the biodiversity information it has.
+The ALA periodically retrieves the latest information provided by the National Species Lists and uses the taxonomic information to organise the biodiversity information it has.

-How does the Atlas treat manuscript or phrase names?
+How does the ALA treat manuscript or phrase names?